An update for California's 76th Assembly District: We WON the Primary!

-- The cost of maintaining our state infrastructure should not be borne by small businesses and individual taxpayers alone.
-The largest corporations, out of state companies, and others doing business here, must pay their fair share to California for the infrastructure that helps them profit.
+- The cost of maintaining our state infrastructure should not be borne solely by individual taxpayers and small businesses.
+Giant corporations, out of state companies, and others doing business here must pay their fair share to California for the infrastructure that helps them profit.

 PEOPLE AND PLANET

 - For communities to thrive we need people to be healthy and functioning.
 The current health care system is broken.
 To fix it, we must remove the profit motive.
 We need guaranteed healthcare now.
-If a single payer bill hasn't passed by the time I'm elected, I'll introduce it again and fight until we pass it.
+If a "Medicare for All" style healthcare bill hasn't passed by the time I'm elected, I'll introduce it, and fight until we get it passed.

 - We must invest in our kids.
 Public education should begin with preschool and continue through college, trade school, or professional training.
 We must prepare the next generation to be productive and self-sustaining--not bury them under decades of crushing debt before they get started.

-- We must take decisive action to slow Climate Change, eliminate dependency on fossil fuels, ban fracking, address water rights and conservation, offer energy consumers a choice, and grow the green economy.
+- We must take decisive action to slow Climate Change, eliminate dependency on fossil fuels, ban fracking, address water rights and conservation, protect our shoreline, offer energy consumers a choice, and grow the green economy.
 There is no "planet B."